atrep123/dmx-512-controller/desktop/README.md

 - Attempts to launch the backend sidecar (`dmx-backend.exe`).
 Logs appear in the terminal and in the DevTools console (`dmx-backend://log` events).
 - Keeps a splash window visible until the packaged backend responds on `http://127.0.0.1:8080/healthz`.
 During startup the shell emits:
-  - `desktop://backend/waiting` &rarr; still polling (payload = attempt count)
+  - `desktop://backend/waiting` → still polling (payload = attempt count)
-  - `desktop://backend/ready` &rarr; backend is up, splash closes and the main window is shown
+  - `desktop://backend/ready` → backend is up, splash closes and the main window is shown
-  - `desktop://backend/error` &rarr; backend failed to boot (a native dialog is also shown)
+  - `desktop://backend/error` → backend failed to boot (a native dialog is also shown)

 ## Production build